techtile-by-dramco/demo-experiment/README.md

 #### Script actions
 The ```setup-clients.py``` script performs several actions:
 * An apt update && apt upgrade to ensure all packages are up-to-date
-* In install of several extra packages.
-The following are installed by default:
+* Installation of several extra packages.
+Other packages required by your client script can be specified in ```experiment-settings.yaml```, but the following packages are installed by default:
     * git
     * python3-venv
     * build-essential